 Commonly called the pork tapeworm, this has been known from the time of Hippocrates.
 However, it was differentiated from the beef tapeworm only by Kuchenmeister (1855) and Leuckart (1956) who worked out its life cycle and demonstrated the larval stage in the pig.
 Kuchenmeister fed a condemned prisoner with 20 cysticercus cellulosae from a pig and when the criminal was executed four months later, 19 adult T. Solium were recovered from his intestines.
-Various derivations have been proposed for the name 'solium'-from the Latin solus meaning solitary because usually only a single worm is found in infected persons, or sol meaning sun from a fancied resemblance of the rostellum with hooks to the sun and its rays, and from a
+Various derivations have been proposed for the name 'solium'-from the Latin solus meaning solitary because usually only a single worm is found in infected persons, or sol meaning sun from a fancied resemblance of the rostellum with hooks to the sun and its rays, and from a Syrian word meaning a 'chain'.
+T. solium is worldwide in distribution, except in the countries and communities which proscribe pork as taboo.

-CLASS: II M.Sc MB COURSE NAME: MEDICAL MYCOLOGY AND PARASITOLOGY COURSE CODE: 17MBP303 UNIT: V BATCH-2017-2019
+CLASS: II M.Sc MB COURSE NAME: MEDICAL MYCOLOGY AND PARASITOLOGY COURSE CODE: 18MBP303 UNIT: V BATCH-2018-2020